RachelleT/info2180-ajax/README.md

 # AJAX

-This demonstrates basic AJAX requests using plain JavaScript `XMLHttpRequest` Object as well as using the jQuery `ajax()` method.
+These examples demonstrate basic AJAX requests using plain JavaScript `XMLHttpRequest` Object as well as using the jQuery `ajax()` and `load()` methods.

-To use this example, enter a name such as *Yannick*, *Mary*, *Marsha* or *Tom*.
-Take a look at the message that is displayed once you click **Search**.
-Also try leaving the search field blank to see what message is printed then.

-You can also click the **Search jQuery** button to make the AJAX request using jQuery.
+If you visit the `index.php` page you will see a list of links to the various examples.